 Skull Island: Reign of Kong riding a safari truck; you have a 4D Kong Encounter.
 Many small children will find this attraction scary.

-- Jurassic Park River Adventure an entertaining boat ride with some great audio animatronics followed by an 85-foot drop.
-You will probably not get as wet as you will in Toon Lagoon, but it isn’t guaranteed.
+- Jurassic Park River Adventure is an entertaining boat ride with great audio animatronics followed by an 85-foot drop.
+You will probably not get as wet as in Toon Lagoon, but this isn’t guaranteed.

-- Jurassic Park Discovery Center watching a raptor egg hatch is the fun highlight Currently closed.
+- Jurassic Park Discovery Center watching a raptor egg hatch is the fun highlight.

-- Pteranodon Flyers only those between 36 and 56 inches (91 and 140 cm) or those with a child of that height may ride this scenic attraction.
+- Pteranodon Flyers is only for those between 36 and 56 inches (91 and 140 cm) or those with a child of that height may ride this scenic attraction.

 - Raptor Encounter is a rather scary encounter with Blue.